Specialist Disability Accommodation Melbourne

 Specialist Disability Accommodation (SDA) provides safe, accessible housing for people with significant physical or functional support needs.
-At Australian Instant Care, we help NDIS participants across Melbourne find and maintain homes that are purpose-built or modified to support their unique accessibility, care, and lifestyle preferences.
+At Australian Instant Care, we focus on helping NDIS participants across Melbourne find and maintain homes that are purpose-built or modified to support their unique accessibility, care, and lifestyle preferences.
+You can consider us as your dedicated team for Specialist Disability Accommodation Melbourne.

 Group of friends in a kitchen, one in a wheelchair.
 Two stand, one kneels, and another sits.
 Talking and interacting.